gabrielsoltz/metahub/README.md

 You can use three options to configure where and how AWS Security Hub is running:

 - `--sh-region`: The AWS Region where Security Hub is running.
 If you don't specify any region, it will use the one configured in your environment.
 If you are using [AWS Security Hub Cross-Region aggregation](https://docs.aws.amazon.com/securityhub/latest/userguide/finding-aggregation.html), you should use that region as the `--sh-region` option so that you can fetch all findings together.
 - `--sh-account` and `--sh-assume-role`: The AWS Account ID where Security Hub is running (`--sh-account`) and the AWS IAM role to assume in that account (`--sh-assume-role`).
 These options are helpful when you are logged in to a different AWS Account than the one where AWS Security Hub is running or when you are running AWS Security Hub in a multiple AWS Account setup.
 Both options must be used together.
 The role provided needs to have enough policies to get and update findings in AWS Security Hub (if needed).
+If you don't specify a `--sh-account`, MetaHub will assume the one you are logged in.
 - You can use the managed policy: `arn:aws:iam::aws:policy/AWSSecurityHubFullAccess`

 ### Configuring MetaChecks and MetaTags